 Your headlines work to earn links and shares, so keep the keywords to a single phrase and use terms that appeal to your audience.

 Stuck with High Credit Card Debt?
 We Work to Have You Debt Free in Three Months.

 Try to keep your primary keyword at the beginning of the title if possible.
 Longer titles seem to get more engagement on social media, but I’ve found that shorter titles work better on news and magazine sites.

-If you need help creating human-centered content that ranks on Google and achieves your content marketing goals, I’d love to jump on a call with you.
+If you need help creating helpful content that ranks on Google and achieves your content marketing goals, I’d love to jump on a call with you.
 Schedule a free consultation now.